uppercasserole/stardew_marriage_speedruns/tech/golden_crop_rain_relation.md

 # Golden Crop/Rain Relation

 An advanced version of [Golden Crop Manipulation](./golden_crop_manipulation.md) and [Rain Prediction](./rain_prediction.md).
 Golden crop/rain relation is a form of RNG manipulation which uses rain patterns to predict golden quality crops, or golden quality crop locations to predict rain.
+This tech can be done on patch 1.6 with legacy RNG enabled only.

 ## Overview